Paper clay

+Properties and techniques

 Earthenware, terra cotta, stoneware, porcelain and bone china clay bodies can be made into paper clay.
 The more fiber added to the clay body, the stronger the unfired dry paper clay, but the weaker the fired body.
 The less fiber added to the clay body, the weaker the unfired dry paper clay, but the stronger the fired body.

 Conventional soft clay building techniques can be used with soft paper clay.
 This is because there is no physical difference between soft clay and the same clay as a soft paper clay, except the addition of a small percentage of tiny inert cellulose fibers.
-However, using less fiber in paper clay on the potters wheel is recommended, particularly if the leather hard work is to be trimmed on the wheel.
+However, using less fiber in paper clay on the potter's wheel is recommended, particularly if the leather hard work is to be trimmed on the wheel.
 Paper clay can be made from left over throwing slip from wheel throwing.
 It is widely used by potters to repair cracks in dry, conventional clay, as well as dry paper clay.

 Thinner and taller work can be built with partially dry or completely dry paper clay.
-Re-wetting paper clay is faster with paper clay than pure clay, as the paper fibres pull water more quickly into the clay body.
+Re-wetting paper clay is faster than re-wetting pure clay, as the paper fibres pull water more quickly into the clay body.
 The damp sections can be then joined.
 Accelerated drying of paper clay work is possible, and results in less warping and cracking, compared with drying conventional clay.
 The more fiber in the paper clay, the more rapid the drying with less warping and cracking, and the quicker dry-to-dry joins can be made.